Saydemr/chebnet-ii/README.md

 ## Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited

-This repository contains a PyTorch implementation of our NeruIPS2022 paper "Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited."
+This repository contains a PyTorch implementation of the NeruIPS2022 paper "Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited."

 ## Environment Settings